jshinm/inductive-bias-experiment/LOG.md

 # Log

+## 9/21/21
+- re-run machine behavior experiment with SPORF and MORF
+- add changes to the figure 3

 ## 9/15/21
-- test the behavior of the oblique tree (SPORF/rerf)
+- test the behavior of the oblique tree (SPORF)
+- add MORF from Adam Li's dev branch

 ## 9/06/21
 - test the behavior of deeper MLP